US, Qatar reach agreement on subsidy spat with airlines

 "Everybody gets to claim victory in this," said Helane Becker, an airline analyst for Cowen and Co.

 Indeed, even before any announcement, American, the world's biggest airline by passenger traffic, praised the deal as a way to "thoughtfully address" Qatari subsidies.
-CEO Doug Parker called it a "landmark action" that would "help create a level and fair playing field for American Airlines and other U.S. carriers."
+And United CEO Oscar Munoz applauded the agreement while thanking Trump's administration for "effectively representing the interests of the American aviation industry."

 Though on the same side of the airline dispute, Qatar and the UAE oppose each other in a bitter, unrelated standoff.
 Last year, the UAE, Saudi Arabia and other Gulf nations blockaded Qatar after accusing it of supporting extremism and fomenting dissent throughout the region.
 Qatar hopes to change that narrative by enhancing counterterrorism cooperation and allowing greater U.S. visibility into its finances and banking practices.